 With AI popping up in just about every tool we use, it’s fair to ask if your team’s most important apps are keeping up.
 For so many of us, Jira is the command center for getting projects done.
 So, let's get straight to it: Does Jira have AI?

 Yep, it does.
-Jira is rolling out a set of AI features under the name Atlassian Intelligence, with a new AI teammate called Rovo.
-The goal is to help you clean up your workflows, get quick summaries, and automate some of the more tedious tasks right inside your Atlassian tools.
+Jira is rolling out a set of powerful AI features under the name Atlassian Intelligence, with a new AI teammate called Rovo.
+The goal is to help you clean up your workflows, get quick summaries, and automate administrative tasks right inside your Atlassian tools.

 But is it the right AI for your team?
-This guide will walk you through what Jira’s AI can actually do, where you might run into some walls (especially if you’re on a support or ITSM team), and how adding a more specialized AI tool can give you a lot more power and control.
+This guide will walk you through what Jira's AI can actually do, how to best utilize its features (especially if you're on a support or ITSM team), and how adding a complementary AI tool can give you even more power and control.

 A look at Atlassian Intelligence and Rovo